dotconfig404/dotfiles/README.md

 arch:
 audio
-instruction on how and when exactly to setup repo, wbu ssh keys? \_private? i3blocks file manager does mise setup work smoothly now? wbu the mise layer other basic software (check history, e.g. dmenu and arandr) alternative to konsole or setup konsole properly "stragglers" in huifu nm-applet? or is it due to i3blocks? font cache (damn, completely forgot about that!) nvim config (and install in arch btw btw)
+instruction on how and when exactly to setup repo, wbu ssh keys? \_private? file manager does mise setup work smoothly now? wbu the mise layer other basic software (check history, e.g. dmenu and arandr) alternative to konsole or setup konsole properly "stragglers" in huifu font cache (damn, completely forgot about that!) nvim config (and install in arch btw btw)
 .profile -> .bash\_profile